HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Information and timing

-Information within the process does not arrive all at once.
+Information does not arrive all at once.

 It is disclosed, produced, and interpreted over time.